antoniomjr/JnrMoraes/README.md

 ## What I want to do? 🚀
 I am studing to be a **FullStack Developer** so that I'm learning more about back-end with [AlgaWorks](https://www.algaworks.com/ "Algaworks") and [Cod3r](https://www.cod3r.com.br/ "Cod3r"), front-end also Algawroks, Cod3r and [RocketSeat](https://rocketseat.com.br/ "RocketSeat").

-As you can see nowadays I'm more focused on the backend after focusing on the front.
+As you can see nowadays I'm more focused on full stack .Net/Angular.

 ## Social networks: :busts_in_silhouette: